goldlabel-apps/toolkit/wp-content/plugins/listingslab-toolkit/readme.txt

 == Description ==

-> A suite of WordPress Plugins which open up a world of good stuff to any tired old WordPress site.
-[Documentation](https://github.com/listingslab-software/toolkit/tree/master/docs) for WordPress Administrators, Developers and DevOps
+A suite of WordPress Plugins using React and Node which open up a world of good stuff to any tired old WordPress site.

+[Docs](https://github.com/listingslab-software/toolkit/tree/master/docs) for Developers, WordPress Administrators & DevOps